Listening Therapies

 RRP is delivered exclusively through Unyte Health, a neuro-tech company that provides clinical-grade, evidence-based therapeutic listening solutions, and is a leader in the field of nervous system health.

-RRP is offered as a structured, 10-session listening course that is always administered under the guidance of a trained, certified provider, integrating it into a broader treatment plan
+RRP is offered as a structured, listening course that is always administered under the guidance of a trained, certified provider, integrating it into a broader treatment plan

 What to Expect